zine22/alx-higher_level_programming/README.md

-this repository is my first steps to learn python
+this dir is for objects